shawhintech/shiftpodcooling/guide-cooling.md

 Will my Honda 2000 / 2200 / 2000 watt generator run my AC unit?
-Yes and no. 8,000 BTU and under, both the 2200 and the 2000 should be able to handle (don’t quote me on this as every setup is different).
+-Yes and no. 8,000 BTU and under, both the 2200 and the 2000 should be able to handle (don’t quote me on this as every setup is different).
 10,000 BTU, you’re pushing it.
 12,000 BTU, your generator will be able to turn the AC on in the morning but will most likely not be able to run the AC during the hottest parts of the day.
-I had a friend tell me he had a 6 hour window that the AC wouldn’t work in 2019.

 What AC unit should I buy?

 Whynter ARC-14S - 14,000 BTU

 -A Honda 2000 would only turn on the compressor on this unit in perfect conditions (not hot outside, generator not in sun, cords shielded).
 As soon as everything warmed up, nope.
 2 Honda 2000’s in parallel would have no trouble running the AC in eco mode.
 If you grab this unit, make sure you have enough power to run it.

 Whynter ARC-110WD - 12,000 BTU

 -A good option that uses less power than the 14s BUT could still have the compressor issues when things get hot.
 Less output means less cooling = make sure you have a shade structure on top of having the AC.

 Whynter Elite ARC-122DS 12,000 BTU

 -More power consumption than the 110WD.
 Great option though.

 Portable Inverter AC Dual Hose units